FREQUENTLY ASKED QUESTIONS

 SICK, INJURED & ABANDONED CATS -- If you find a cat that is severely injured, ill or abandoned, please bring the pet to the shelter.
 Severely injured animals may be dropped off at 24/7 Pet Vets (a 24-hour emergency pet hospital) after hours as a “good samaritan” (you will not pay any fees).
 If it is unsafe for you to pick up or move the animal, you may call our dispatch at 559-600-7387.

 FERAL CATS & KITTENS – The shelter does not take in feral cats or kittens.
-Instead, we offer assistance with T-N-R (Trap-Neuter/Spay-Return).
-Call Monday mornings at 8:00am for availability.
-Fixed cats must be picked up the following day and returned safely to their home territory.

 MY NEIGHBOR’S DOGS ARE A NUISANCE